spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 The top-level `build.gradle` file contains metadata related to your plugin, such as the plugin id that will allow you to add it to your Spinnaker cluster.
-Each core Spinnaker service will have it's own directory.
+Each core Spinnaker service will have its own directory.
 This guide will focus on frontend, but if you need help configuring a backend plugin check out the [Plugin Project Configuration] and [Backend Extension Points] guides.